SoCalGas® provides the following information to assist those who have questions about filing a claim.

 What is the role of the California Public Utilities Commission (CPUC)?

-The California Public Utilities Commission sets general rules relating to business practices of the utility; however, it generally does not address the merits of bodily injury and property damage claims.
+The California Public Utilities Commission sets general rules relating to the business practices of the utility; however, it generally does not address the merits of bodily injury and property damage claims.
 For further information about the role of the CPUC, you can call 1-800-649-7570 or visit cpuc.ca.gov.